aimms/how-to/Articles/512/512-image-widget-refresh.rst

 .. image:: images/512-ImageSwitch.png
   :align: center

+|

-Applying the query parameter to switch between images
+Applying the Query Parameter to Switch Between Images
 -----------------------------------------------------------

 If you are switching between a set of maybe two or three images, you could use defined query parameters for each image.
 This prevents downloading the image each time the image is updated.